Do I need a revenue management system (RMS) for my hotel?

 Short answer

-Above 30 rooms or with significant seasonality, yes — an RMS (Duetto, Atomize, IDeaS, RoomPriceGenie) automates yield decisions and typically pays back in 6-12 months.
+Above 30 rooms or with significant seasonality, often yes — an RMS (Duetto, Atomize, IDeaS, RoomPriceGenie) automates yield decisions that become hard to manage manually.
 Below 30 rooms with stable demand, a disciplined weekly manual review often suffices.
 The threshold is operational complexity, not just room count.

 Full answer